Updated: May 20

 Be sure to check out everyone’s posts in the links below!

 Before I start the review, I like to thank 10/10 - Music for inviting me to be a part of this collaboration.
 I think this community of K-Pop bloggers is essential to K-Pop, as it serves the purpose of critiquing the genre we love, hoping that people from the industry can somehow stumble across one of our blogs and read the reviews.
 At least, that's what I hope.

 In any case, this community is a haven for us to voice our own opinions without putting each other down.
 Sure, we can disagree on some opinions about a song, but we're not conforming to any stereotypical trait of a toxic K-Pop fan.
 It's a healthy environment that offers constructive inputs about the genre/industry.

 With all of that said, let's move on to my review!

 When I first read that we're doing a summer-theme K-Pop collaboration, I was honestly stuck on which song to review.
 I don't have a K-Pop summer favorite yet!

 There are a lot of candidates I could've picked for my review.
-There's BTS' Dope, Super Junior's Devil, Red Velvet's Red Flavor, etc. I could've been obvious and chose one of SISTAR'S summer hits.
+There's BTS' Dope, Super Junior's Devil, Red Velvet's Red Flavor, etc. I could've been obvious and chosen one of SISTAR'S summer hits.
 I also contemplated featuring a group I haven't yet covered.
 The list of songs to review is just endless!
-I also realize that there are a lot of great K-Pop songs for the summer season.

 That's when SHINee's View came into play.